- L'instance de Vue

 - Comparaison avec les autres frameworks

-If you are using the standalone build, i.e. directly including Vue via a script tag without a build tool, make sure to use the minified version (
+If you are using the full build, i.e. directly including Vue via a script tag without a build tool, make sure to use the minified version (

 When using a build tool like Webpack or Browserify, the production mode will be determined by